-- D. Vendors/contractors selected using the limited public works process are required to comply with prevailing wage and insurance requirements. - E. The Superintendent shall maintain a list of the contractors contacted, and the contracts awarded during the previous twenty-four (24) months under the limited public works process including the name of the contractor, the contractor's registration number, the amount of the contract, a brief description of the work performed and the date the contract was awarded. - 4.4.
+- E. Vendors/contractors selected using the limited public works process are required to comply with prevailing wage and insurance requirements. - F. The Superintendent shall maintain a list of the contractors contacted, and the contracts awarded during the previous twenty-four (24) months under the limited public works process including the name of the contractor, the contractor's registration number, the amount of the contract, a brief description of the work performed and the date the contract was awarded. - 4.4.
 Informal Small Works Process.
 In lieu of inviting bids from all contractors on the small works roster, for contracts for the performance of work with a cost of less than \$150,000 the District may follow this simplified process: - A. If the estimated cost of work is less than \$35,000, quotations need only be invited from three (3) contractors on the small works roster who have indicated the capability of performing the kind of work or providing the materials being contracted.
 If the estimated cost of the work is from \$35,000 to \$150,000, the Superintendent may choose to solicit bids from five (5) contractors on the small works roster who have indicated the capability of performing the kind of work being contracted. - B If the bids received from the five (5) contractors are all over \$150,000, the Superintendent must also solicit bids from the remaining contractors on the small works roster who have indicated the capability of performing the kind of work being contracted.
 The Superintendent shall determine whether this notice to the remaining contractors is made by: - 1.
 Publishing notice in a legal newspaper in general circulation in the area where the work is to be done; - 2.
 Mailing a notice to these contractors; or - 3.
-Sending a notice to these contractors by facsimile or other electronic means. - C. In either case, invitations must be solicited in a manner that will equitably distribute the opportunity among the contractors on the roster. - D. A written record shall be made by the Superintendent of each contractor's bid on the project and of any conditions imposed on the bid.
+Sending a notice to these contractors by facsimile or other electronic means. - C. In either case, invitations must be solicited in a manner that will equitably distribute the opportunity among the contractors on the roster.

+- D. Bids will be accepted from any contractor who is listed on the small works roster on the date set for opening bids. - E. A written record shall be made by the Superintendent of each contractor's bid on the project and of any conditions imposed on the bid.
 Immediately after an award is made, the bid quotations obtained shall be recorded, open to public inspection, and available by telephone inquiry.